soumikk01/soumikk01/README.md

 - 🔧 Skilled in **Java**, **Node.js**, and **SQL**
 - 🛠️ Passionate about backend development, REST APIs, and database design
 - 📚 Currently learning and improving my skills in **Spring Boot**, **Microservices**, and **System Design**
-- 🧪 Interested in building secure & intelligent systems (like fraud detection)

 ---